rodeso/lbaw.4nswers/README_lbaw.md

 class CardController extends Controller
 {
     /**
-     * Show the card for a given id.
+     * Show the card for a given id
      */
     public function show(string $id): View
     {
         // Get the card.
         $card = Card::findOrFail($id);

-        // Check if the current user can see (show) the card.
+        // Check if the current user can see (show) the card
         $this->authorize('show', $card);

-        // Use the pages.card template to display the card. return view('pages.card', [
+        // Use the pages.card template to display the card return view('pages.card', [
             'card' => $card
         ]);